tmtsoftware/csw/docs/src/main/services/messages/units.md

 ## Units

-Listed below are Units of Measurement, supported by TMT pbservatory framework and are available as Enumerated values. *Units* are optionally attached to Keys.
+Listed below are Units of Measurement, supported by TMT observatory framework and are available as Enumerated values. *Units* are optionally attached to Keys.

-Default unit for a **Key** is `NoUnits` except for `KeyType.TimestampKey` or `JKeyTypes.TimestampKey`.
-The usage examples can be found in [Keys and Parameters](keys-parameters.html)
+@@@ note

+Units are made available via separate files, for consumption in Scala and Java code.

+ * Import `csw.messages.params.models.Units` for **Scala**
+ * Import `csw.messages.javadsl.JUnits` for **Java**.

+@@@

+### Default units for Keys

+The default unit for `TimestampKey`(in Scala and Java both) is `second`.
+For all the remaining keys, default unit is NoUnits.

 ### SI units